 The following steps are involved in receiving your implant dentures.

-- Initial consultation: Dr. Sean Gassett has advanced training in the placement of implants and will meet with you to review your medical and dental history, take x-rays, and create impressions of your teeth and gums, with which the models will be made.
+- Initial consultation: Drs.
+Gassett, Shaw, and Caputo have advanced training in the placement of implants and will meet with you to review your medical and dental history, take x-rays, and create impressions of your teeth and gums, with which the models will be made.

 - First surgery: During the first surgery, the implants will be placed in the jawbone under the gums.
-Dr. Gassett waits approximately three to four months for the lower jaw or five to six months for the upper jaw before scheduling the next surgery, in order to make sure the implants have properly fused to the jawbone.
+After approximately three to four months the lower jaw, or five to six months for the upper jaw, the next surgery is scheduled to make sure the implants have properly fused to the jawbone.

 - Second surgery: During the second surgery, the implants are exposed and a healing cap is placed on the head of each one.
 Two weeks later, the healing caps are replaced with the regular abutments, and an impression of the gums and abutments is taken and used to make the final implant denture.

 - Denture insertion: The metal bar or balls are placed on the abutments, and the dentist places the dentures for you to try out.
 Adjustments are then made so that your final denture implant can be inserted.